rabbitmq/rabbitmq-trust-store/README.md

 # RabbitMQ Certificate Trust Store

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/rabbitmq_trust_store](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_trust_store).
+All issues have been transferred.

+## Overview

 This plugin provides an alternative [TLS (x.509) certificate verification](https://www.rabbitmq.com/ssl.html#peer-verification) strategy.
 Instead of the traditional PKI chain traversal mechanism, this strategy simply checks the leaf certificate presented by a client